Specialist Property Option Agreement Legal Advice

 Your solicitor will be able to advise you on the terms of the agreement you are considering, but you may want to take financial advice as to whether the deal is right for your situation.

-It is really important that you instruct an experienced lease option solicitor if you are thinking of entering into this type of agreement.
+To close, as previously indicated, it’s really important that you instruct an experienced lease option solicitor if you are thinking of entering into this type of agreement.
 It is a highly specialised area of law, and very few solicitors deal with.
 And it’s critical that your documentation is accurately drafted to cover all eventualities and give you the certainty you need.

 What’s more, you will find some solicitors strongly advise vendors not to get involved in these kind of deals – sometimes because the vendor is vulnerable and doesn’t perhaps understand what they are getting into, but often because the solicitor themselves simply doesn’t understand how purchase lease options can work for both parties.